PenitentTangent/CriticalMassApplication/README.md

         - ultrasonic sensors
         - touch sensors
     - I also completely redesigned the robot lego/motor layout.
-    - I soldered wires, and connected the aforementioned componenents.
+    - I soldered wires, and connected the aforementioned components.

     Additional Notes
     - I've attached one of my scripts that I've worked on since my project course.
 This script allows the robot to navigate a maze